Brigadoon: Television

+Reception

-ReceptionBrigadoon opened to very positive reviews with praise for its originality, and for integration of song and story, though some critics had minor points of criticism.
+Brigadoon opened to very unanimously positive reviews, one of only eight musicals that opened on Broadway between 1943 and 1964 to do so.
+Critics praised it for its originality and for integration of song and story, though some critics had minor points of criticism.

 Brooks Atkinson of The New York Times praised the musical's integration, saying: "For once, the modest label 'musical play' has a precise meaning.
 For it is impossible to say where the music and dancing leave off and the story begins.
 Under Bob Lewis's direction all the arts of the theatre have been woven into a singing pattern of enchantment".
 Atkinson also emphasized Agnes de Mille's contributions as choreographer: "Some of the dances are merely illustrations for the music.
 One or two of them are conventional, if lovely, maiden round dances.
 But some of them, like the desperate chase in the forest, are fiercely dramatic.
 The funeral dance to the dour tune of bagpipes brings the footstep of doom into the forest.
 And the sword dance, done magnificently by James Mitchell, is tremendously exciting with its stylization of primitive ideas".

 Robert Coleman of the New York Daily Mirror said: "It took courage to produce Brigadoon, an unconventional musical show of marked originality... [that] still manages to pack a tartan full of popular appeal".
 In the New York Herald Tribune, Howard Barnes pronounced Brigadoon: "A bonny thing for Broadway, a scintillating song and dance fantasy that has given theatregoers reason to toss tamoshanters in air".
 Robert Garland of the New York Journal American particularly praised Pamela Britton as Meg Brockie: "Pamela Britton escaped from both M.G.M. and Frank Sinatra in time to be tough as a Scottish temptress, and rough as a singer of raffish songs".
-He also opined that famed Russian choreographer George Balanchine should watch Brigadoon to learn how a musical should be choreographed.
+He also opined that Russian choreographer George Balanchine should watch Brigadoon to learn how a musical should be choreographed.
 Ward Morehouse of The New York Sun deemed it "A stunning show", saying: "It has whimsy, beguiling music, exciting dancing – and it has a book....
 Brigadoon is by far the best musical play the season has produced, and it is certainly one of the best within my entire play-going experience".